-The increase rental income from £7,131k in 2020/21 to £7,618k in 2021/22 is largely due to the ending of concessions.
+The increase rental income from £7,131k in 2020/21 to £7,618 in 2021/22 is largely due to the full year effect of regeneration works taking place in Wokingham Town Centre.
+There have also been some reclassifications between categories as more information has become available.